 Madam Speaker, our external position will remain strong over the medium-term: 2023-2025.
-A positive current account balance, which reached 17.9 percent of GDP in 2022 in the context of the

-6.6 percent of GDP over the medium-term, far better than most countries in the LatAm Region.
+A positive current account balance, which reached 17.9 percent of GDP in 2022 in the context of the energy windfall, is expected to remain at about 6.6 percent of GDP over the medium-term, far better than most countries in the LatAm Region.
 Our import cover also remains adequate at eight months, well above the international benchmark of three months.